benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q184.png)

 The freeze direction does not matter.
-Therefore - a line (instead of arrow) is used in the pattern.
+Therefore - a line (instead of an arrow) is used in the pattern.

 ## Properties